addrummond/claney/Readme.md

 ### Named parameters

 Named parameters are introduced using the `:` character.
-Some general facts about named parameters:
+Named parameters

-* Parameters never match empty strings or strings consisting only of `/` characters.
+* never match empty strings or strings consisting only of `/` characters,
-* A parameter can appear anywhere within a URL pattern.
+* can appear anywhere within a URL pattern, and
-* Parameters are matched greedily except in the case of rest parameters (see below).
+* are matched greedily except in the case of rest parameters (see below).

 #### String parameters